riteshbalajis/RISCV_Reference_TapeOut_Program_IITGN/Task_MgmtSoC_SCL180_Final/Readme.md

 ## GPIO Test:

+This test is intended to confirm correct GPIO direction control and output behavior.
+The simulation did not show the expected GPIO transitions, resulting in a test failure

 ### Result:

 ![](img/2.png)

 ## IRQ Test:

+This test exercises the interrupt signaling path from generation to observation at the management level.
+The test failed because interrupt events were not detected during RTL execution.

 ### Result :
 ![](9.png)

 ## SysCtrl Test:

+This test targets system control mechanisms such as reset distribution and control signal coordination.
+The expected system responses were not observed, leading to a failed test outcome.
 ### Result:

 ![](img/10.png)

 ## Storage Test:
+This test evaluates internal storage access and data handling logic under RTL simulation.
+The test did not complete successfully due to incorrect or missing storage behavior.

 ### Result: